Kung Fu Hustle: Accolades

 The film was nominated for sixteen Hong Kong Film Awards, out of which winning Best Picture, Best Action Choreography, Best Film Editing, Best Sound Effects, Best Supporting Actor and Best Visual Effects.
 Five more awards were later picked up at the Golden Horse Awards including an award for Best Director for Stephen Chow.
-In the United States Kung Fu Hustle was well received by various film critic associations winning awards for Best Foreign Language Film from Boston-, Chicago-, Las Vegas- and Phoenix-based critics. it was later nominated for six Satellite Awards and one MTV Movie Award for best fight scene.
+In the United States Kung Fu Hustle was well received by various film critic associations, nominated as Best Foreign Language Film in Golden Globe Award, and winning Best Foreign Language Film from Boston, Chicago, Las Vegas and Phoenix-based critics. it was later nominated for six Satellite Awards and one MTV Movie Award for best fight scene.
 In the United Kingdom at 59th British Academy Film Awards the film was nominated for a BAFTA.

 In 2011, the Taipei Golden Horse Film Festival listed Kung Fu Hustle at number 48 in their list of "100 Greatest Chinese-Language Films".
 The majority of the voters originated from Taiwan, and included film scholars, festival programmers, film directors, actors and producers.
 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 Kung Fu Hustle was listed at 50th place on this list.

-Sequel
+Potential sequel

 In 2005, Chow announced that there would be a sequel to Kung Fu Hustle, although he had not settled on a female lead.
 "There will be a lot of new characters in the movie.
 We'll need a lot of new actors.
 It's possible that we'll look for people abroad besides casting locals".
 In January 2013, during an interview, Chow admitted that plans for making Kung Fu Hustle 2 have been put on hold.
 "I was indeed in the midst of making the movie, but it is currently put on hold in view of other incoming projects".
 Production of Kung Fu Hustle 2 was delayed while Chow filmed the science fiction adventure film CJ7.
 As a result, Kung Fu Hustle 2 was slated for a 2014 release.
 By 2017, Chow had already completed The Mermaid and Journey to the West: The Demons Strike Back.
 Due to his focus on behind-the-scenes production and the fact that he has not made an appearance since CJ7, it was suspected that he had stopped acting.
 However, Chow clarified that he still wants to act, but has not found a role suited for him.
 Kung Fu Hustle 2 remains incomplete.
 In February 2019, during a promo interview for The New King of Comedy, Stephen confirmed that the sequel is in the works.
 He will direct the movie and possibly cameo in the film, but the story will not be a direct sequel to the first one.
 Chow explains the sequel will be a spiritual successor to the first one, but set in modern times.